 The tankers were at Santo Tomas near Cabanatuan on December 27, and at San Isidro south of Cabanatuan on December 28th and 29th.
 On January 1, conflicting orders were received by the defenders who were attempting to stop the Japanese advance down Route 5.
 Doing this would allow the Southern Luzon Forces to withdraw toward Bataan.
 General Wainwright was unaware of the orders since they came from Gen. MacArthur’s chief of staff.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River.
-Due to the efforts of the Self Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.
+Due to the efforts of the Self-Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.
 From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the southern forces could escape.
-At 2:30 A.M., the night of January 5/6, the Japanese attacked at Remedios in force and using smoke as cover.
+At 2:30 A.M., the night of January 5/6, the Japanese attacked Remedios in force and used smoke as cover.
 This attack was an attempt to destroy the tank battalions.
 At 5:00 A.M., the Japanese withdrew having suffered heavy casualties.

 At Gumain River, on January 5, D Company and C Company, 194th, were given the job to hold the south riverbank so that the other units could withdraw.
 The tank companies formed a defensive line along the bank of the river.
 When the Japanese attacked the position at night, they were easy to see since they were wearing white t-shirts.
 The tankers were able to hold up the Japanese.
-The night of January 6/7 the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th Tank Battalion could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge.
+On the night of January 6 the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge.
 The 192nd was the last American unit to enter Bataan before the engineers blew up the bridge at 6:00 A.M.
 It was at this time that the tank platoons were reduced to three tanks each.
 This was done to provide tanks to D Company, while those crews still without tanks were used as replacements in both tank battalions.

 On January 7, Wallace volunteered to take the point a lead a patrol into the Barrio of Batangas.
 After entering Batangas, he killed two Japanese soldiers with his pistol.
 Lt.
 Col. Ernest Miller believed that Denny should have received the Silver Star for service beyond his duties.
 His name was submitted for the medal, but General James Weaver denied the medal.
 According to 1st Lt.
 William Gentry, Wallace received a battlefield commission to second lieutenant, but there is no evidence to confirm this.